HarshaRaj165/Attendance_Tracker_Using_Python/README.md

 ✅ Conclusion

 The Attendance Tracker using Python and Tkinter is a practical and beginner-friendly project that demonstrates the fundamentals of GUI development, file handling, and user interaction in Python.
 It provides a simple yet effective way to record attendance with timestamped entries stored in a CSV file.
-This project serves as a great starting point for learners to build more advanced applications involving databases, authentication, and real-time data processing.
+This project serves me as a great starting point  to build more advanced applications involving databases, authentication, and real-time data processing.